WangHelin1997/DuTa-VC-Demo/README.md

-# Demo for Du-N2DVC: A Duration-aware Normal-to-dysarthric Voice Conversion Approach with Diffusion Probabilistic Model
+# Demo for DuTa-VC: A Duration-aware Typical-to-atypical Voice Conversion Approach with Diffusion Probabilistic Model

 ## Instructions
 Download the folder and open ```index.html```.